 The advent of connected and autonomous driving technology is being hailed by many as the fourth industrial revolution.
-The automotive sector is already undergoing a period of rapid transformation and it is not the only sector that stands to be radically altered.
-The possible applications of this technology are far reaching and straddle a variety of different sectors including aerial, marine, public roads, private and public transportation, space, military, agriculture, mining and many others.
+The automotive sector is undergoing a period of rapid transformation in which humans and machines increasingly interact in real time with smart devices connected through the “Internet of Things”, resulting in a material shift towards technology and software and away from its industrial heritage.
+The possible applications of this technology are far reaching and straddle a variety of different sectors.

 While this technology undoubtedly presents a wide range of business opportunities, the pace at which it is developing, combined with the evolving global regulatory landscape, poses a number of novel and challenging legal issues.

-Herbert Smith Freehills has formed a global Connected and Autonomous Vehicles Group to advise clients on the various business and legal issues arising from the development and commercialisation of connected and autonomous driving technology.
+Our global Connected and Autonomous Vehicles Group advises clients on the various business and legal issues arising from the development and commercialisation of connected and autonomous driving technology.

-The group provides a multidisciplinary global team that is focussed on the legal aspects of connected and autonomous vehicles, including:
+The group is a multidisciplinary global team that is focused on the legal and commercial aspects of connected and autonomous vehicles, including:

 Nanda is the Head of Corporate, China.
 She has extensive experience in advising clients on doing business in China and cross-border transactions with a China element, and also leads our Shanghai and Beijing offices.